argilla-io/argilla/docs/_source/practical_guides/collect_responses.md

 ### Annotation metrics

 There are multiple ways to analyse the annotations on a dataset.
-In this section we present two different approaches, from the point of view of the the annotators, to see how reliable their responses are, or from the point of view of a single annotator, to see whether the suggestions are simplify their annotation task.
+In this section we present two different approaches, from the point of view of the annotators, to see how reliable their responses are, or from the point of view of a single annotator, to see whether the suggestions simplify their annotation task.

 ```{note}
 The following metrics only apply to the `FeedbackDataset`.